dklawren/docker-bugzilla/README.md

 ```

 You can point your browser to `http://localhost:8080/bugzilla` to see the the Bugzilla home page.
 You can ssh into the container using `ssh bugzilla@localhost -p2222`.
-The password is `bugzilla.
+The password is `bugzilla`.
 The above command that starts the container is also in the `bugzilla_start.sh` file.
 Once the image
 is cache locally, starting the container should happen very quickly.
 You can run multiple containers
 but you will need to give each one a different name/hostname as well as non-conflicting ports numbers